mengnans/cards/README.md

 #### Fetching algorithm
 Fetching only one page (12 items in this case) at a time, and only fetch the data that is not in the cache.
-If the fetch failed, it will re-issue a re-load request every 15 seconds.
+If the fetch failed, it will let the system know the loading is over, and it failed.
+My algorithm will re-issue a re-load request of the current page every 15 seconds.

 ### `forward-cache`
 #### Assumptions